-As outlined in the policies of Section 6 and 7 of this report, HOPA is committed to protecting and maintaining the Second Marsh buffer lands.
+As outlined in the policies of Section 6 and 7 of this report, HOPA is committed to conserving the Second Marsh buffer lands.
 The buffer lands will remain in HOPA's secure perimeter and not be publicly accessible.

 (1) Lakeview Park is the jewel of Oshawa's waterfront and hosts many city-wide events.